microsoft/vstest-docs/docs/configure.md

 </RunSettings>
 ```

-#### using command line:
+#### using command line

 vstest.console.exe a.dll -- RunConfiguration.ExecutionThreadApartmentState=STA

 dotnet test -f net46 -- RunConfiguration.ExecutionThreadApartmentState=STA

 ### History

 In Test Platform V1 ExecutionThreadApartmentState property can be set from vstest.executionengine*.exe.config file.
 Default value is `STA`.

 ### Behavior

 In Test platform V2 ExecutionThreadApartmentState property default value is `MTA` for .NET Core and `STA` for .NET Full. `STA` value is only supported for .NET Framework.
 Warning should be shown on trying to set value `STA` for .NET Core and UAP10.0 frameworks tests.

-- To support adapters which depends on thread test platform creates may need STA apartment state to run UI tests. `ExecutionThreadApartmentState` option can be used to set apartment state.
+* To support adapters which depends on thread test platform creates may need STA apartment state to run UI tests. `ExecutionThreadApartmentState` option can be used to set apartment state.
 Example: MSTest v1, MSTest v2 and MSCPPTest adapters.

-- The recommended way to make the tests run in STA thread is using custom attributes that adapter provides.
+* The recommended way to make the tests run in STA thread is using custom attributes that adapter provides.

 | Adapter | Attribute|
 |-----------|-----------|